Cranleigh railway station: Description and location

-Cranleigh station is a former railway station in Surrey, England.
+Cranleigh station was a railway station in Surrey, England.
 Originally called "Cranley", the name was changed with that of the village to its current spelling in 1867, to avoid confusion with Crawley in West Sussex.
 By the time of its closure on 14 June 1965, it was one of six passenger stations on the Cranleigh line.
 By rail it was 11 mi 19 ch from Horsham station, the southern terminus for most services on the route, and 6 mi 71 ch from Peasmarsh Junction, where trains could join the Portsmouth Direct line to access Guildford station.
 When it opened on 2 October 1865, Cranleigh had only one platform, but a second was added with a passing loop in 1880.

 The 18-lever signal box was originally at the Horsham end of the northernmost platform, but was later moved to the Guildford end of the same platform.
 There was also a gate box at the Knowle Lane level crossing at the east end of the station.
 The freight facilities at Cranleigh included a public goods yard and a siding to the gasworks, to which coal was delivered by rail between 1877 and 1933.